rahulnayanegali/8085-binarySearch/README.md

 JZ equals; If A is equal to D, jump to equals

-JMless; If A is less than D, jump to less
+JM less; If A is less than D, jump to less

-JPgreater; If A is greater than D, jump to greater
+JP greater; If A is greater than D, jump to greater

 equals: MVIL, 9; Set L as the memory address where the result will be stored